Chinmay-Mulgund/esp32-freertos-sensor-hub/README.md

 - Temperature sensing using DHT11 sensor
 - Vibration intensity sensing using ADXL335 accelerometer
 - Activity monitoring on OLED display
-- Dedicated Website for real time visual updates
+- Dedicated Website for real-time visual updates
 - Wireless data transfer to Web Server using SIM800L GSM module

 # Proposed System and Overview

-The project implementation requires a combination of hardware and software which is developed separately.
+The project implementation requires a combination of hardware and software, which is developed separately.

-The implementation is divided in two categories,
+The implementation is divided into two categories,

 - Embedded System
 - Web Development

 ## Embedded System

-The Embedded system is based on a 32-bit high performance microcontroller which is the brain of the system.
-For performing all the tasks simultaneously, Real Time Operating System (RTOS) is running on top of the bare metal microcontroller.
+The embedded system is based on a 32-bit high-performance microcontroller, which is the brain of the system.
+For performing all the tasks simultaneously, a Real Time Operating System (RTOS) is running on top of the bare metal microcontroller.
 The tasks are implemented as follows,

 <p align="center">
 	<img src="https://github.com/parikshitpagare/parcel-tracking-rtos/assets/80714882/230a8215-18b8-4757-a96c-3a3f6fe07222" width="80%" height="80%">
 </p>

-- For temperature monitoring a digital temperature sensor is integrated with one of the GPIO pins of the microcontroller.
+- For temperature monitoring, a digital temperature sensor is integrated with one of the GPIO pins of the microcontroller.

 - For sensing vibration a 3-axis accelerometer is integrated with ADC pins of the microcontroller which can compute the intensity of vibration in X, Y and Z axis.

-- To get an exact location, a GNSS module is used which can acquire and track multiple satellite systems like GPS, IRNSS, GLONASS, BeiDou, Galileo and QZSS.
-The integration with microcontroller is done using UART communication protocol.
+- To get an exact location, a GNSS module is used, which can acquire and track multiple satellite systems like GPS, IRNSS, GLONASS, BeiDou, Galileo, and QZSS.
+The integration with the microcontroller is done using the UART communication protocol.

-- To transmit the data collected from above sensors to a web server, a GSM module is integrated using the UART communication protocol.
+- To transmit the data collected from the above sensors to a web server, a GSM module is integrated using the UART communication protocol.
 The data is sent to the web server wirelessly via GPRS.

-- To get visual updates, a small OLED display is integrated with the microcontroller using I2C communication protocol.
+- To get visual updates, a small OLED display is integrated with the microcontroller using the I2C communication protocol.

-- A RGB led is also used to indicate the status of the system.
+- An RGB LED is also used to indicate the status of the system.

 ## Web Development